micklove/micklove.github.io/trello/trello-agile-desc-template.md

 ---

 ### Tasks

+> Tasks will be useful when sizing

 1. Stuff to do
-2. More stuff to do
+1. More stuff to do
+1. Wire up security scanning
+1. Ensure linting is done
+1. Create pipeline
+1. etc...

 ---

 ### Resources:
+> whatever you feel  is approprriate here, mockups, wiki links
+> whiteboard pictures, etc...
 * [Template, for user stories](./trello-agile-desc-template.md)
 * [Trello markdown][1]
 * [Trello templates][2]